Physical Activity and Exercise

-- Consider using a pedometer, which tracks your steps, or a wearable fitness tracker.
-These will help to monitor your progress.
+- Consider using a pedometer, which tracks your steps, or a wearable fitness tracker, such as a Fitbit®.
+These will help you monitor your progress.

 - Track your time and progress on a chart.
-There is a chart at the end of this resource that you can use, or you may want to use an app on your phone or tablet to monitor your progress.
+There is a chart at the end of this resource that you can use, or you can use an app on your phone or tablet to monitor your progress.